Development Environments

 Deploy a Katello Development Environment

-A Katello development environment can be deployed on CentOS 7.
+A Katello development environment can be deployed on Enterprise Linux (EL) distributions.
 Ensure that you have followed the steps to setup Vagrant and the libvirt plugin.
 There are a variety of useful development environment options that should or can be set when creating a development box.
 These options are designed to configure your environment ready to use your own fork, and create pull requests.
 To create a development box:

 2. Fill in any ansible options, examples: